askui/askui/docs/docs/general/02-Getting Started/next-steps.md

     - [Upload a Zip File to Google Drive](../06-Tutorials/zip-images-upload-googledrive-windows.md)
     - [Automate an Android App](../06-Tutorials/android-search-in-browser.md)

-**Annotation**
-- Read the [Debug with Annotation](../05-Tooling/debug-with-annotation.md) to learn how to use askuis' **Image Annotation Feature** in order to get the best automation result.

 **Best Practice**
 - Read the [Speed Up Execution](../03-Best%20Practice/speed_up_execution.md) to understand more about the inference's performance of our AI model.
 - Read the [Selecting an Element by Visual Relation](../03-Best%20Practice/selecting-by-visual-relation.md) to understand the *Relational Selectors* in askui.
 - Read the [Selecting an Element with Text](../03-Best%20Practice/selecting-with-text.md) to learn about *Text Selectors* in askui.

+**Annotation**
+- Read the [Debug with Annotation](../05-Tooling/debug-with-annotation.md) to learn how to use askuis' **Image Annotation Feature** in order to get the best automation result.

 **Continuous Integration**
-- Read the [askui UI Controller Docker Images](../04-Continuous%20Integration/askui-ui-controller-docker-images.md) to learn more about running tests with askui on top of a Docker Container.
+- Read the [askui UI Controller Docker Images](../04-Continuous%20Integration/askui-ui-controller-docker-images.md) to learn more about running tests with askui on top of a Docker container.
 - Read the [Gitlab CI/CD](../04-Continuous%20Integration/gitlab-ci.md) to learn about integrating askui into your Gitlab CI/CD.

 **Troubleshooting**